CJThornburg/CJThornburg/README.md

 Profesional experience before and after graduting App Academy Coding Bootcamp, and looking forward to starting the next chapter in my life.

-- 🔭 I’m currently working on Local Organization Nextjs application, as a Free Lance engineer
+- 🔭 I’m currently working on Local Organization Nextjs application, as a Free Lance engineer but open to oppertunities!

 - 👨‍💻 Learn more about my experience, projects and current resume on my [portfolio site](https://devchrisportfolio.netlify.app/)